Obstacles We Commonly See in a Paratransit Injury Case in Maryland

 - A parts manufacturer that supplied a defective part that was installed during repair of the lift

 Each of these defendants might have a different insurance company that will do its best to dispute or devalue your claim.
-Dealing with more than one defendant/insurer to get fair compensation can create complex and difficult challenges for the average person, especially one recovering from recent injuries.
+Dealing with more than one defendant/insurer to get fair compensation for a paratransit accident can create complex and difficult challenges for the average person, especially one recovering from recent injuries.

 An experienced personal injury lawyer can handle these challenges and utilize the following strategies to get you a significantly higher award than you’re likely to get on your own: